eliwangila/Apiconsumingangular/README.md

-## Blog Website
+## Awward Website

 ## Author
  created by Eli Wangila (c) 2021

  ## Description

- This website is a Blog for all topics written by all users.
+ This website is a Awward for all topics written by all users.

  ## It contains:
   - Public pages